ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 └── src/
 ```

-CMake recommends that you build projects outside of the source tree as this provides several advantages:
+CMake recommends that you build projects outside of the source tree for the following reasons:

-- Keeps clutter out of the source tree, which is often under version control.
+- Reduces clutter in the source tree, which is often under version control.
-- Provides an easy way to remove the build artifacts, such as object files, libraries, executables, and libraries.
+- Provides an easy way to remove the build artifacts, such as object files, libraries, and executables.
-- Allows several build trees to co-exist at the same time.
-For example, to have debug and optimized builds, or builds with different configuration options.
+- Allows several build trees to co-exist.
+For example, to have debug and optimized builds, or builds with differing configuration options.

-In this case, the project will be built in the `build/` directory.
+In this case, the project is built in the `build/` directory.

 {{% notice Note%}}
 If the project is under version control, then the `build/` directory can be